-In a recent town hall President Obama pretty much confirmed that the Bush Era tax cuts will not be extended for higher income earners, but will be for those earning less than $250,000.
-While most people won’t be affected by these tax changes, there will be adjustments across all 2011 tax brackets and the marginal tax rate changes are what may affect many more people and small business’ than initially thought.
+In a recent town hall the President pretty much confirmed that the Trump tax cuts will not be extended for higher income earners, but will be for those earning less than $250,000.
+While most people won’t be affected by these tax changes, there will be adjustments across all tax brackets and the marginal tax rate changes are what may affect many more people and small business’ than initially thought.
 This is because federal tax rates are marginal tax rates and only apply to the additional (or marginal) dollars above the next-highest tax bracket.

 It is worth understanding your possible tax impacts now so that you don’t get a nasty surprise on next year’s taxes.